-On the downside, a current cost of somewhere between $400 and $500, the router is too expensive considering its lack of gaming, mesh capability, and cyber-security features.
-Also, the fact there aren’t many Wi-Fi 6 clients out there means you can’t enjoy it much, yet.
+On the downside, with a current cost of somewhere between $400 and $500, the router is too expensive considering its lack of gaming, mesh capability, and cyber-security features.

-But, if you’re looking to upgrade your small or medium home to Wi-Fi 6 right away, the Netgear Nighthawk AX12 is definitely worth the consideration.
+But, if you’re looking to upgrade your small or medium home to Wi-Fi 6 immediately, the Netgear Nighthawk AX12 is definitely worth consideration.

 Netgear Nighthawk RAX120: Beautiful design

-On the back, the RAX120 has the usual four Gigabit LAN ports and one Gigabit WAN (Internet) port.
-The first and second LAN ports can work together in a Link Aggregation mode to deliver a 2Gbps connection — excellent for a NAS server, like the Synology DS1019+.
-Nothing new here, though, I’ve seen many routers this feature.
+On the back, the RAX120 has the standard four Gigabit LAN ports and one Gigabit WAN (Internet) port.
+The first and second LAN ports can work together in a Link Aggregation mode to deliver a 2Gbps connection — excellent for a NAS server like the Synology DS1019+.
+Nothing new here, though — I’ve seen many routers with this feature.

-What makes the RAX120 stand out is the presence of the Multi-Gig LAN port which can connect at up to 5Gbps — this port can also work in 1Gbps and 2.5Gbps modes.
-Thanks to this port, the router’s wired connection no longer is the bottleneck when working with Wi-Fi 6 clients.
+What makes the RAX120 stand out is the Multi-Gig LAN port, which can connect at up to 5Gbps — this port can also work in 1Gbps and 2.5Gbps modes.
+Thanks to this port, the router’s wired connection is no longer the bottleneck when working with Wi-Fi 6 clients.

-Other than that, there also are two USB 3.0 (5Gbps) ports to host storage devices.
-Again, considering the Multi-Gig port, the RAX120 has the potential of delivering ultra-fast network-attached storage performance when hosting a storage device.
+Other than that, there are two USB 3.0 (5Gbps) ports to host storage devices.
+Again, considering the Multi-Gig port, the RAX120 has the potential to deliver ultra-fast network-attached storage performance when hosting a storage device.

 Internal fan, non-mountable

-Though not evident, the RAX120 does have an internal fan under the top cover — it’s not easy to get to.
+Though not evident, the RAX120 does have an internal fan under the top cover — it’s not easy to reach.
 Fans are generally associated with noise and tricky maintenance in long-term use.

-During my some ten days of testing, the router did get warm enough to trigger the fan a couple of times.
+During my ten days of testing, the router got warm enough to trigger the fan several times.
 It wasn’t noisy, but I could purposely hear it from a few feet away in a quiet room.

 By the way, the router is not wall-mountable.
-On its underside, there are four rubber feet for it to stay put on a surface, which is what you’ll need to place it.
+It has four rubber feet on its underside to stay securely on a surface.

 Powerful hardware, complicated Wi-Fi specs